mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Key Storage and Retrieval

-Upon joining the system, each client stores its initial cryptographic key material with the Delivery Service.
+Upon joining the system, each client stores its initial cryptographic key material with the DS.
 This key material, called a KeyPackage, advertises the functional abilities of the client such as supported protocol versions, supported extensions, and the following cryptographic information:

-* A credential from the Authentication Service attesting to the binding between the identity and the client's signature key.
+* A credential from the AS attesting to the binding between the identity and the client's signature key.

 * The client's asymmetric encryption public key.